-is instructed by one of North America's leading experts on Arc Flash and Arc Blast Hazard Protection and Mitigation.
+Our course is instructed by one of North America's leading experts on Arc Flash and Arc Blast Hazard Protection and Mitigation.
 He will present new content NOT covered in our previous Arc Flash training courses and report on recent code revisions from NEC and NFPA, and the National Electrical Code.
-We teach general electrical safety principles and train electrical professionals on how to best develop an effective electrical safety program.
+We teach general electrical safe work practices and train electrical professionals on how to best develop an effective electrical safety program.
+The focus of our course is to protect workers from arc flash and shock dangers.
 Between these two elements, there will be plenty of examples and exercises for delegates to follow and then take back and apply to their electrical safety work practices.

 Upon completion you should be able to: